blue-button/implementation-guide/transmit-using-direct.md

 Your system will communicate the payload and destination Direct address to a HISP.
 It will most likely be via REST or SOAP, but this can differ from system to system.

+***Important***: A patient must be able to send their medical information to ***any*** Direct address that they provide.
+It is sufficient to use the publically discovered certificate via DNS or LDAP to encrypt the message.

 See [Direct Protocol Documentation](http://wiki.directproject.org/Documentation+Library), [.NET Reference Implementation](http://wiki.directproject.org/CSharp+Reference+Implementation), and [Java Reference Implementation](http://wiki.directproject.org/Java+Reference+Implementation).